AVEVA/CONNECT-data-services-developer-docs/content/add-organize-data/collect-data/connectors/pi-to-ocs/set-up-pi-to-ocs/config-utility.md

 You need to specify the default Data Archive, also referred to as the default data server, for the PI system and PI AF database after setting an AF server.
 By default, PI AF databases inherit the PI AF Server's local default data server.
 See [Find the default Data Archive server](https://docs.osisoft.com/bundle/pi-server/page/find-the-default-pi-data-archive-server.html) for more information.

-To select the default Data Archive, follow these steps:
+To select the default Data Archive:

 1. Open PI System Explorer on the client machine.